AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_pages/about.md

 ## Software Projects

 I have experience with a few different stacks—I've done a bit of desktop, mobile, and game development, either on my own time or for class projects.
-Nowadays, I like to focus on web technologies and front-end development.
-Below are a few of the projects that I'm proud of.
+Nowadays, I like to focus on web development.
+Below are select projects that I'm proud of.

 <ul class="col-wrap align-center">
   {%- for project in projects -%}